hclent/CreoleVal/README.md

   - Prerequisites (python, conda, requirements)
   - Script to run training
   - Script to run evaluation
   - Script to fetch data if necessary
+- Remove `nlu/baselines` and split it into corresponding directories per task